esulu/esulu.github.io/README.md

 - [x] Change readme description when the site is done (remove in progress part)

 ### Optional
+- [ ] Make it so the link stays static when navigating different sections
 - [ ] Maybe implement the planned fonts
 - [ ] Light/dark theme option
 - [x] Make a button for email